 The guidelines have the following objectives:

-- Provide guidance to organisations in their initiatives to understanding complex system dynamics and reflecting upon their position within these dynamics.
+- Provide guidance to organisations for understanding complex system dynamics and reflecting upon their position within these dynamics.

 The guidelines comprise seven interlinked steps: